d3p1/dockgento/README.md

 ## Usage

 It will be detailed how to use this tool.
-If you would like to have a better understanding on how this tool works under the hood, you can visit the [wiki page](https://github.com/d3p1/dockgento/wiki).
+If you would like to have a better understanding of how this tool works under the hood, you can visit the [wiki page](https://github.com/d3p1/dockgento/wiki).

+> [!NOTE]
+> Also if you experience some issue during the use of this tool, you can visit the [troubleshooting page](https://github.com/d3p1/dockgento/wiki/%5B6%5D-Troubleshooting).

+> [!IMPORTANT]
+> For now, this tool was only tested in `Debina 12` and requires an environment with `bash` to work properly.

 ### Prerequisites

+User with sudo privileges.
+See why [here](https://github.com/d3p1/dockgento/wiki/%5B5%5D-Command-script).

 Install Git.